chrisfowles/demo-gcp-terraform-gettingstarted/README.md

-# Demo code for Terraform on GCP used at Hasicorp Meetup March 2018 - Sydney
+# Demo code for Terraform on GCP used at Hashicorp Meetup March 2018 - Sydney

 ## Warning: this is not production code - use at own risk